Toloka/docs/en/guide/concepts/efficiency-metrics/rejected-tasks.md

 # Rejected tasks

-This metric shows the percentage of rejected tasks.
+This indicator shows the percentage of rejected tasks.
 If the tasks are rejected too often, you should review the project settings.

 #### Features